AishPadmanabha/posters/README.md

 # posters
-A collection of the posters I've made for multiple events
+A collection of the posters/pamphlets(/anything really) I've made for multiple events